gpantel/MolPainter/CONTRIBUTING.md

 # Let us promote your work using MolPainter!

-* Please reach out to us an let us know about the cool work you've done!
+* Please reach out to us and let us know about the cool work you've done!
-* We would like to promote interesting systems constructed using MolPainter
+* We would like to promote interesting systems constructed using MolPainter.